FuriLabs/squeekboard/doc/hacking.md

 - `force-show` : Show squeekboard on startup independent of any gsettings or compositor requests
 - `gtk-inspector`: Spawn [gtk-inspector](https://wiki.gnome.org/Projects/GTK/Inspector)

+`GTK_THEME=` can be used to choose a theme other than the default theme for Squeekboard:

+  - `Adwaita:dark` is used for Squeekboard on Phosh.
+  - Other values that are not the name of an available theme (for example: `HighContrast`) will use the theme that is used while "High Contrast" is enabled in Phosh.

 Coding
 ------